INFLPat/FXCCXT/fx_trader/README.md

 ## Real-data sandbox, run persistence & validation hierarchy

+**⚠️ Window changed to 2025 H2 (2025-07-01 to 2025-12-31), not 2026 H1 as described in earlier commit history — see `CONTEXT_HANDOFF.md` Section 17 for why (Kraken's Q2 2026 data isn't published yet).
+Nothing has been fetched for the new window as of this doc update — treat this whole section's "status" lines as the current plan, not yet-confirmed results.**

-Everything above this point in the project's history ran on synthetic data. `fetch_sandbox_data.py` pulls a **fixed, real 6-month window** (2026-01-01 to 2026-06-30, H1 granularity) across 16 real instruments, chosen for the business's actual GBP/USD/EUR focus:
+`fetch_sandbox_data.py` pulls a **fixed, real 6-month window** across 16 real instruments, chosen for the business's actual GBP/USD/EUR focus:

 - FX (OANDA): `GBP_USD, EUR_GBP, GBP_JPY, GBP_CHF, EUR_USD, USD_JPY, USD_CHF, USD_CAD`
 - Crypto vs USD (Binance): `BTC/USDT, ETH/USDT, XRP/USDT, LTC/USDT`
 - Crypto vs GBP (Kraken): `BTC/GBP, ETH/GBP, XRP/GBP, LTC/GBP`

 Same 4 crypto assets on both quote currencies deliberately, so any USD-vs-GBP behavioural difference a strategy shows is a real quote-currency effect, not a different-asset artifact.
-Run it locally (this project's own build sandbox has no network access) and upload the resulting `data/sandbox_2026h1.db` - see the script's own docstring for exact setup steps.
+Run it locally (this project's own build sandbox has no network access) and upload the resulting `data/sandbox_2025h2.db` - see the script's own docstring for exact setup steps.

-**Status: FX + USD-crypto (12/16 instruments) genuinely run and verified.** Getting there took finding and fixing two real bugs in `brokers/oanda.py`'s `fetch_candles` - a timestamp-format issue (OANDA's API wants a literal `Z` suffix, not Python's default `+00:00`) and a request-parameter issue (OANDA's own spec: don't send `count` together with both `from` and `to`).
-Both were only findable by actually running the code against a real account - see `CONTEXT_HANDOFF.md` Section 16 for the full diagnostic story.
+**Status: code ready, nothing fetched for 2025 H2 yet.** The 2026 H1 window this section previously described did get to 12/16 real, verified instruments before the window changed - two real bugs were found and fixed in `brokers/oanda.py`'s `fetch_candles` in the process (a timestamp-format issue and a request-parameter issue, both per OANDA's own documentation - see `CONTEXT_HANDOFF.md` Section 16 for the full story).
+Those fixes are code-level and carry over to the new window unchanged.
+What doesn't carry over: the actual fetched data, which was for a window no longer in use.

-**Kraken (the 4 GBP-crypto pairs) needed a separate path entirely.** Kraken's live OHLC API only serves a rolling recent window regardless of the date requested - a real, external limitation, not a bug here.
-Worked around via `ingest_kraken_gbp_csv.py`, which loads Kraken's own bulk historical CSV export instead.
-That export is itself a point-in-time snapshot, though - if it predates 2026, Kraken's separate quarterly "Incremental Updates" files are needed on top. **Status: parser verified against real data, but the 4 GBP-crypto instruments were still unconfirmed as of the last check** - see `CONTEXT_HANDOFF.md` Section 16/Open Threads for exact next steps.
+**Kraken (the 4 GBP-crypto pairs) needs a different path from the other 12, permanently** - not just for this window.
+Kraken's live OHLC API only serves a rolling recent window regardless of the date requested - a real, external limitation, not a bug here. `ingest_kraken_gbp_csv.py` loads Kraken's own quarterly bulk historical CSV exports instead.
+For 2025 H2 specifically, that means the 25Q3 and 25Q4 quarterly files - extracted into per-quarter subfolders (`kraken_csv/25Q3/`, `kraken_csv/25Q4/`) since Kraken reuses identical filenames across different quarters' downloads.
+See `CONTEXT_HANDOFF.md` Section 17 for the full reasoning, including why 25H2 was chosen over other available windows.

 Backtest **results** (as opposed to raw market data) now have somewhere to live: `RunStore` (`data/run_store.py`) persists a run's trades, parameters, cost model, and summary metrics, tagged with which tier of validation it cleared. `BacktestEngine.run()` deliberately stays a pure function with no side effects - persistence is always an explicit, separate call, never automatic, specifically so `sensitivity.py`'s grid searches and `bootstrap.py`'s resampling (which each run many backtests internally) don't flood the store with noise.